-(1) named property of an entity [ISO/IEC 2382-17:1999]

-NOTE Describes a geometrical, topological, thematic, or other characteristic of an entity band range of wavelengths of electromagnetic radiation that produce a single response by a sensing device [ISO/TS 19101-2:2008]
+(1) named property of an entity [ISO/IEC 2382-17:1999] NOTE Describes a geometrical, topological, thematic, or other characteristic of an entity.
 (2) feature within a classifier that describes a range of values that instances of the classifier may hold NOTE 1 An attribute is semantically equivalent to a composition association; however, the intent and usage is normally different.